Sennovate-Inc/forgerock-ansible-playbook/README.md

 ## Roadmap

 This functionality will also be available with Single click deployment through [Sennovate+](https://www.plus.sennovate.com).
-Stay tuned for more updates and follow us on our Sennovate for latest updates. 👀
+Stay tuned for more updates and follow us on our [social handles](https://linktr.ee/sennovate) for latest updates. 👀

 ## Contributing